sergeimolinari/IDOS-PPP/README.md

 # NEXT STEPS

-- PRESENTATION
+- Update data for protection in year 2007 (median to mean)

-- MEETING ON 28/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit hooks.
-How revolutions changed indicators -> difference between years (RDD and DiD) -> there are differences in sheet “PROT” from column Q (in green extreme changes) -> observations and maybe motivation.
-Maybe also boxplots for stat analysis
+- Brainstorming for independent variables -> difference between years (RDD and DiD) -> observations and maybe motivation

-- Conflict / Post-conflict was a bit diappointing: only Yemen is part of the "conflict_countries", and Lebanon is the only other country in the "conflict_and_postconflict" list -> maybe comparison between Yemen (as only Conflict Country) with Lebanon (as only Post-Conflict Country)?

-- Much more interesting with GCC and Repressive Countries since we have data for all of them.

-- Comparison between continents, MENA, EU, GCC, Repressive and Conflict/Post-Conflict Countries -> DATA VISUALIZATION
+- Protest data ?

+- When where the shocks for each country / region?

+- Changes for provision: was it one sub-index or a shift between different sub-indexes?

+- Find data for 2022

+- Add countries: analysis Sudan and South Sudan, and countries that were previously removed

 - Remember: